GodOfKebab/wg-quickrs/docs/BUILDING.md

 #### 1.1.4 Build and Install `wg-quickrs`

+Install packages for the `aws-lc-sys` dependency.

+[//]: # (install-deps-debian: 1.1.4 Build and Install wg-quickrs - Install packages for the 'aws-lc-sys' dependency.)

+```sh
+sudo apt-get update && sudo apt-get install -y musl-dev cmake clang llvm-dev libclang-dev pkg-config
+```

+Build the `rust-agent` directory.

 This might take some time on slower machines.
 The build process described here is simpler and slightly different from the ones in `.github/workflows/release.yml` and `src/Dockerfile`.
-This is because those are optimized for cross-platform builds.
+This is because those are optimized for cross-architecture/platform builds.
 If the following method doesn't meet your needs, you can look into building with `Zig` as in those methods.
-If errors relating to `aws-lc-sys` are raised, make sure you have the required packages:

-[//]: # (build-src-debian: 1.1.4 Build and Install wg-quickrs - install deps)

-```sh
-sudo apt-get update && sudo apt-get install -y musl-dev cmake clang llvm-dev libclang-dev pkg-config
-```

 [//]: # (build-src-debian: 1.1.4 Build and Install wg-quickrs - build)